 1. Bayer Advantage II Flea Prevention for Large Cats

-This one is a topical flea preventive, which is both effective as well safe.
+Bayer Advantage II is a topical flea preventive, which is both effective as well safe.
 It will keep your kitty free from fleas for 30 days after a single application and offers protection from fleas in all life stages.

 The product contains powerful active ingredients and insect growth regulator.
 These ingredients not only kill adult fleas but also prevents the growth of flea eggs into adults that are capable of biting.